ruscoe/dans-dungeon/README.md

 You see a Wooden Box

-You are in: Entrance Hall
+You see a Iron Box

+You see a Skeleton (HP: 5, DMG: 2)

-> open wooden box
+> open iron box

-You open the Wooden Box and find loot!
+You open the Iron Box and find loot!

-You found Steel Sword
+You found Wooden Shield

-You are in: Entrance Hall
+Replace your Holey Shield (DEF: 1) with Wooden Shield (DEF: 2) ?

+Y/N > y

+> fight skeleton

+You engage the Skeleton in battle!

+You attack the Skeleton for 1 damage.

+The Skeleton attacks you for 2 damage.

+Your armor absorbs 2 damage.

 > _
 ```